 New!
-In the Q1 2018 release, a Tool Tip will be added on this page: when you hover over each code, you will see the corresponding label.
-For example, for ‘A’ above, the tool tip will show “Active.”
+With the Q1 2018 release, a Tool Tip has been added on this page: when you hover over each code, you will see the corresponding label.
+For example, for ‘A’ above, the tool tip shows “Active.”

 Now, your report will accurately return results for users in all languages.